 Southeast Florida Transportation Council (SEFTC)

 As a result of the 2000 U.S. Census, the Miami Urbanized Area (UZA) encompassed parts of Miami-Dade, Broward, and Palm Beach Counties.
 The metropolitan/transportation planning organizations within the region responded by committing to developing and implementing a coordinated regional planning effort.
-SEFTC was created in 2005, through an Interlocal Agreement, to serve as a formal forum for policy coordination and communication to carry out these regional initiatives.
-SEFTC’s Board is comprised of three representatives from each of the respective MPOs, and has numerous committees to support regional coordination efforts.
+SEFTC was created in 2005, through an Interlocal Agreement, to serve as a formal partnership of the three MPOs to coordinate regional transportation planning for all travel modes and serves as a forum for policy coordination and communication to carry out these regional initiatives.
+SEFTC’s Board is comprised of three representatives from each of the respective MPOs, is currently chaired by the TPO Chairman, and has numerous committees to support regional coordination efforts.

 Learn more about the SEFTC.